 Formerly a renowned profiler, he became something of a joke at the Bureau when he started to pursue an obscure side project known only as the "X Files", but he soon drew attention from more sinister quarters...

 Always Save the Girl: In the very first episode, Mulder said that nothing else mattered to him except finding out the truth about the conspiracy and what happened to his sister.
 Early seasons of the show got a lot of mileage out of making him choose between pursuing his quest and saving Scully.
-Around the beginning of season 5, though, it pretty much ceased to even be an issue — he decided Scully was priority #1 and never looked back.
-(She saves his butt just as often, of course.)
+Around the beginning of season 5, though, it ceased to even be an issue — he decided Scully was priority #1 and never looked back.
+(She saves his butt just as often.)

 Ambiguously Jewish: On more than one occasion, anti-Semitics accuse him of looking Jewish; Mulder always refuses to answer.
 What we know about his family background makes it somewhat unlikely that he actually is.